 Another problem is that nothing is easy all the time.
 There will always be taxes to file or awkward emails to send or that specific chore that some people don’t seem to mind but just drives us up a wall (I’m looking at you, compost).
 And we don’t always have the luxury of delegating these tasks.
 That being said, I will always advise every single ADHD individual to hire someone to at least assist in filing taxes because if you are fortunate enough to earn enough money to pay taxes, this is an annual torture chamber, with a giant heaping pile of stress and a piping hot side-order of shame for a lot of us.

 All of this puts me in mind of my favorite stand-up comedian Eddie Izzard.
-He has a bit (LANGUAGE WARNING!!) on shower temperature and the control dial.
+She has a bit (LANGUAGE WARNING!!) on shower temperature and the control dial.
 “But the only position we’re interested in is between there...”
-Izzard says, holding up a hand, as if on the dial, “...and there,” he concludes, his hand not having moved at all.
+Izzard says, holding up a hand, as if on the dial, “...and there,” she concludes, her hand not having moved at all.
 Gets me every time.

 So, how to maneuver that nano-millimeter of space in which the ideal DC for ADHD tasks lies?
 To my way of thinking, pausing and evaluating is key.
 And oh look, another DC 25 task for ADHD.
 This, however, is definitely a skill that will pay off in many, many areas.